Larry Dean (gridiron football): Edmonton Eskimos

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

-On February 11, 2020, Larry Dean and the Hamilton Tiger-Cats agreed to reunite for another season.
+On February 11, 2020, Larry Dean and the Tiger-Cats agreed to reunite for another season.
 However the 2020 season was cancelled and Dean was not re-signed by the Tiger-Cats.

 Saskatchewan Roughriders

 On February 9, 2021, he was signed by the Saskatchewan Roughriders.
 On July 8, 2021, Dean tore his Achilles' tendon in a workout ahead of training camp.
 He was placed on the injured list on July 14.
 Dean missed the entire 2021 season because of the injury.
 Dean was re-signed by the Riders on February 3, 2022.
 Dean had an outstanding season in 2022, eclipsing 100 defensive tackles for the second time in his career..
 He also contributed with three sacks, two interceptions and two forced fumbles.
 On February 8, 2023, Dean and the Riders agreed on another contract extension.

+On February 13, 2024, he became a free agent.
+On March 7, 2024, Dean retired and became the Roughriders’ player personnel coordinator in football operations.

+Personal life

+Local residents petitioned the mayor of Tifton to erect signs in honor of Dean.
+A sign was later erected that says "Welcome to Tifton, Hometown of NFL Linebacker Larry Dean."